gtuck/web1430-Course-Docs/assignments/ch13-14/index.md

 ```

 4) Handling attributes (Ch.
 14)
-- Replace the HTML panel with this snippet:
+- Within another semantic section (for instance `<section id="dom-instruments">`), add a list of instruments using this structure:

 ```html
 <h1>Some musical instruments</h1>